Ingersoll Rand (IR)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, Ingersoll Rand’s 6.4% annualized revenue growth over the last five years was mediocre.
-This was below our standard for the industrials sector and is a poor baseline for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Unfortunately, Ingersoll Rand’s 7.3% annualized revenue growth over the last five years was mediocre.
+This fell short of our benchmark for the industrials sector and is a tough starting point for our analysis.

 Ingersoll Rand Quarterly Revenue

-This quarter, Ingersoll Rand grew its revenue by 5.1% year on year, and its $1.96 billion of revenue was in line with Wall Street’s estimates.
+This quarter, Ingersoll Rand reported year-on-year revenue growth of 10.1%, and its $2.09 billion of revenue exceeded Wall Street’s estimates by 2.6%.

-Looking ahead, sell-side analysts expect revenue to grow 6.2% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and suggests its newer products and services will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 4.1% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power

-Ingersoll Rand has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
-Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 42.1% gross margin over the last five years.
-Said differently, roughly $42.07 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+Ingersoll Rand’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
+As you can see below, it averaged an excellent 41.7% gross margin over the last five years.
+Said differently, roughly $41.74 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
 Ingersoll Rand Trailing 12-Month Gross Margin

-Ingersoll Rand’s gross profit margin came in at 43.7% this quarter, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Ingersoll Rand produced a 42.6% gross profit margin in Q4, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Looking at the trend in its profitability, Ingersoll Rand’s operating margin rose by 4.6 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, Ingersoll Rand’s operating margin rose by 4 percentage points over the last five years, as its sales growth gave it operating leverage.

 Ingersoll Rand Trailing 12-Month Operating Margin (GAAP)